Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

-Example applications of these results with domain-specific parameterisations for the PKs -- parameterisations for nuclear power-plant safety protection systems and AVs -- are given in sections \ref{sec_nuclear_post_reliability} and \ref{sec_av_post_reliability} respectively.
-Table \ref{tab_all_wcp_examples} lists the corresponding worst-case priors used in the examples.
-In \cite{salakozhao_arxiv_iidCBI_2022} we examine the extreme situation when an assessor can justify a continuous marginal prior distribution of $X$.
+Practical implications of these results -- with domain-specific PK parameterisations for nuclear power-plant safety protection systems and AV safety subsystems -- are given in sections \ref{sec_nuclear_post_reliability} and \ref{sec_av_post_reliability} respectively.
+The parameterisations are illustrative of plausible PK values when assessing functionally redundant software components for safety systems employing fault-tolerance -- e.g., systems highlighted in \cite{Wood_Nureg_2010,koopman2016challenges, horwick2010strategy, LuiSha_2001}.